 grep -rn "data-ad-slot" src/ | sort -u

 Open AdSense → Ads → By ad unit.
-Every grep result should match an active slot.
+Every data-ad-slot value above must match an active unit.
+A typo or a deleted unit yields a 403 or a permanently unfilled slot.

-If only one article is affected and others work fine, the article is too thin (cause #4).
-Add ~500 words of substantive content.
+If only one article is affected and others fill, that article is too thin (cause 4).
+Add ~500 words of substantive, original content.

 When this is not on you